Family Floer mirror space for local SYZ singularities: Introduction

 \begin{mainconj} The critical values of the mirror Landau-Ginzburg superpotential on $X^\vee$ (B side) are the eigenvalues of the quantum multiplication by the first Chern class on $X$ (A side). \end{mainconj}

 Recall the dual affinoid torus fibration $\pi_0^\vee:X_0^\vee \to B_0$ only relies on the Maslov-0 holomorphic disks in $X$ bounded by $\pi_0$-fibers.
 It often happens that the $\pi_0$ can be placed in a larger ambient space $\overline X$, adding more Maslov-2 holomorphic disks but adding no Maslov-0 ones.
 By the general theory in \cite{Yuan_I_FamilyFloer}, the family Floer mirror associated to the same fibration $\pi_0$, placed in the larger $\overline X$ yet, is given by the same analytic space $X_0^\vee$ and the same affinoid torus fibration $\pi_0^\vee: X_0^\vee \to B_0$ but equipped with an additional function $W_0^\vee$ on $X_0^\vee$ (\S \ref{ss_Maslov_zero_determine}).
-Note that the $W_0^\vee$ as well as its critical points and critical values all depends on the K\"ahler form $\omega$.
-When we deform $\omega$, the base points of these critical points may wildly change and very likely meet the walls.
+Note that the $W_0^\vee$ as well as its critical points and critical values all depend on the K\"ahler form $\omega$.
+When we deform $\omega$, the image of these critical points under the fibration map $\pi$ may wildly change.
 But, in the present paper, we only focus on the examples and refer to \cite{Yuan_c_1} for the general theory.

 Recall $\mathscr Y_0=f_0^{-1}(B_0)\cong X_0^\vee$ via the analytic embedding $g$ in (\ref{g_embedding_intro_eq}).
 In our case, the LG superpotential turns out to be polynomial, and from Definition \ref{SYZmirror_defn} it follows that $\mathscr Y_0$ is Zariski dense in the algebraic variety $Y$ (cf. \cite{payne2009fibers}).
 Thus, the $W_0^\vee$ extends to a polynomial superpotential $W^\vee$ on the whole $Y$.
 Note that the $W^\vee$ relies on the larger ambient space $\overline X$, although the $Y$ does not.
 For various ambient spaces $\overline X$, we have various $W^\vee$.
 The computations in \cite{Yuan_e.g._FamilyFloer} over the Novikov field $\Lambda= \mathbb C((T^{\mathbb R}))$ rather than just over $\mathbb C$ (eg. \cite{PT_mutation}) is quite crucial to verify Conjecture \ref{conjecture_folklore} here.
 The details of computations will be in Appendix \S \ref{s_folklore}, and we just write down the results here: